akostrik/stage_telegram_python/README.md

 Extracting detailed information (like the main subject, the people it deals with, etc) from a message, that is "understanding" of the meaning of a message, didn't work correctly because of the poor quality of the analysis.
 Sorry for the example in Russian.

-The direct question to OpenAI, _Is there any marks of the propaganda in this message?_, also didn't work correctly.
+The direct question to OpenAI, _Are there any propaganda marks in this message?_, also didn't work correctly.

 User Feedback Mechanism, where the user could flag incorrect detections, was the first step towards a self-improving system.